 Marjorie: Texas Bar Exam test prep instructor

-...at the university's learning center.
+...have been passionate for teaching since a young age.
+In college I had the opportunity to tutor criminal justice to other students at the university's learning center.
 Now I am working hard with students from different places in subjects like MEE, MBE, Criminal Law, Spanish among others.
-Originally from Nicaragua, I moved to the Miami, FL to pursue a bachelor's degree in Criminal Justice.
-After graduation I moved to Washington DC for law school.
-Now I live...
+Originally from Nicaragua, I moved to the Miami,...

 Ryan: Texas Bar Exam test prep instructor